 Banana & Mango Protein Bars!!!!

 Homemade-protein bars put store-bought protein bars to shame.
-You know this if you’ve made any of the bars in the Protein Pow cookbook, app, or the protein bar ebook.
-Homemade protein bars just so much more nutritious, lacking as they do in pointless ingredients, artificial ingredients, refined carbohydrates, inferior sources of protein, and sugars.
+They are just so much more nutritious, lacking as they do in pointless ingredients, artificial ingredients, refined carbohydrates, inferior sources of protein, and sugars.
 They’re also waaaaay tastier!
 And super easy to make.
 All you need are four to six ingredients, no skill whatsoever, and 30 minutes of your time.
 Check out these bars, for example.
 I whipped them up in about five minutes, put them in the freezer for 20 minutes until the chocolate set and, BAM! they were ready to go.
 Here’s the recipe:

 1/4 banana whey protein

 1/4 cup freeze-dried mango (see Note 3 below for subs)